Zaaccckkkk/PDFImageRetriever/README.md

 - `PDFImageExtractor` class helps to extract the image from the whole page using the coordinates of the nearest border.

-- Render a high resolution image by adjust DPI.
+- Render a high resolution image by adjusting DPI.

+## Use an SOP PDF example